Samuel Doe: Civil war

+By the late 1980s, Doe’s government faced mounting internal weaknesses stemming from political repression, economic collapse, and deep divisions within the armed forces.
+Repeated purges and the politicization of the military eroded cohesion and effectiveness, while the marginalization of rival ethnic groups reduced the regime’s ability to mobilize national support.
+These conditions left the government poorly equipped to respond when insurgent forces launched an armed challenge in late 1989.

 Charles Taylor, a former ally of Doe, crossed into Liberia from Ivory Coast on 24 December 1989 to wage a guerrilla war against Doe.
 Taylor had broken out of a jail in the United States, where he was awaiting extradition to Liberia on charges of embezzlement.
 The conflict quickly flared into full-fledged civil war.
 By June 1990, most of Liberia was controlled by rebel factions.

 Monrovia Church massacre

 Approximately 600 civilians were killed at the church in the Sinkor section of Monrovia on 29 July 1990.
 The massacre was carried out by approximately 30 government soldiers loyal to Doe.
-The perpetrators were of Doe's Krahn tribe, while most of the victims were from the Gio and Mano tribes, which were in support of the rebels.
+The perpetrators were of Doe's Krahn tribe, while most of the victims were from the Dan and Mano tribes, which were in support of the rebels.